 - Signs of damage: Exposed roots, peeling bark, deep cracks, partially detached or suspended limbs or stem tops

 If you're unsure about your tree's health or think it should be removed, we recommend avoiding drive-by solicitations that may not have proper training and certification.
 It's best to consult a certified arborist in Virginia.
 These specialists are skilled tree-care professionals.
-If a tree in your yard is beyond help or looks dead, it should be removed as soon as possible.
+If a tree in your yard is beyond help or looks dead, it should be removed immediately.
 It may or may not be safe to remove your tree yourself.
-This job is usually better left to an insured and licensed professional tree removal service.
+This job is usually better for an insured and licensed professional tree removal service.

 Does Homeowners Insurance cover tree damage?

 While regular maintenance is the best way to protect your home and property, trees sometimes fall.
 If your tree or your neighbor's tree causes damage to your property, file a claim with your home insurance carrier.
-Contact your local independent agent or call us if you have severe weather-related claim questions.
+Contact your local independent agent or call us with severe weather-related claim questions.
 We're right here and ready to help!